No Olympic medal as Shaun White takes flight for final time

 A few mountains away, Mikaela Shiffrin finally made it all the way down the Alpine ski hill, finished ninth in super-G and then expressed relief.

-There were no medals Friday for two of the biggest American stars at the Beijing Olympics and different emotions.
+There were no medals and different emotions Friday for two of the biggest American stars at the Beijing Olympics.

 Shiffrin could have two more chances to become the first Alpine ski racer from the United States to win three Olympic golds across a career.